 Three weeks before camp, you will be given the Gate Code for your camp.
-Please ensure that all drivers or visiting people, including external contractors (for example bus drivers) have this code, otherwise they will not be able to enter lodge grounds
+Please ensure that all drivers or visiting people (including parents who may need to pick up their child earlier), external contractors (for example bus drivers) have this code, otherwise they will not be able to enter lodge grounds.